Austin, TX, Schools with Drawing Classes

 Other School Options

-Drawing courses are also available at Texas State University - San Marcos, located 30.8 miles south of Austin, and at Southwestern University, located 29.6 miles north of Austin in Georgetown, TX.
+Drawing courses are also available at Texas State University - San Marcos, located about 46 miles from Austin, and at Southwestern University, located approximately 9 miles from Austin in Georgetown, TX.